gnascimento/lgtm-stack/README.md

 ![LGTM Architecture](./assets/images/lgtm.jpg)

 Each component (Loki, Grafana, Tempo, Mimir) runs in Kubernetes with its own storage backend.
-For instance we are using GCP Cloud Storage as example, but they support AWS/Azure as backends too, for local development we can use MinIO.
+For instance we are using GCP Cloud Storage as example, but they support AWS (s3)/Azure (blob storage) as backends too, for local development we can use MinIO.

 Also this architecture includes three optional components:
 - Prometheus: collects cluster metrics (CPU/Memory) and sends to Mimir